Kernix13/beginner-git-commands/README.md

 git push -u origin main
 ```

 I know the first code block works, but I remember following the GitHub commands exactly and it worked as well - it's your choice.
-The only different is `git branch -M main` and I do not know what that means except maybe changing the master branch to the name "main".
+The only difference is `git branch -M main` and I do not know what that means except maybe changing the master branch to the name "main".
 I'm not sure why the `add README.md` is included.

 ## Commands after initial push